 If you do not wish to use a credit/debit card or ACH (checking/savings account) to add money to your printing account, you can purchase a prepaid print card with cash.
 These are cards with unique redeemable codes valuing in denominations of $1 or $5.
 Treat these cards like cash.
 You will then need to log into your printing account to add money with this code using the web pay gateway.
 Each code can only be redeemed once.

 Yes.
-As soon as you are in the student directory, and have activated your student network account, you will be able to print.
-However, you will need validate your printing credentials the first time to be added to the printing system right away.
+As soon as you are in the student directory you will be able to print.
+However, you will need to validate your printing credentials the first time to be added to the printing system right away.

 Students may print up to 30 pages per job.
-This is a safeguard to prevent you from printing a larger document accidentally or overloading the printing queue which slows down printing for others.
+This is a safeguard to prevent you from printing a larger document accidentally or overloading the printing queue, slowing down printing for others.

 If you do not have enough printing balance for a job you will see a Printing Denied message, and your document will not be printed.
 You will then need to add money to your print account using the web pay gateway.